jdsprink91/scandalous-prince-reader/README.md

 - [x] Display feed on page
 - [x] add shows page.
 List shows and add new one
 - [x] delete rss feed
-- [ ] add some nice async things to deleting and adding feed item
+- [x] add some nice async things to deleting and adding feed item

 ## V0.0.5 checklist

 - [ ] Pull from feed
-- [ ] paginate?
+- [ ] paginate? virtualize?
+- [ ] search
 - [ ] figure out feed item metadata (save this info an display it)
 - [ ] show feed item as playing when they hit play from feed